What Are Fleas?

 Visit Your Local Veterinary Clinic

-If you believe your pet may be infected with fleas, Houston Humane Society is here to help.
-Visit our veterinary clinic in Houston, TX to schedule an appointment with one of our veterinarians or give us a call today
+If you believe your pet may be infected with fleas, the Houston Humane Society Wellness Clinic is here to help.
+Schedule an appointment at our Wellness Clinic in Houston, TX with one of our veterinarians or give us a call today

 to learn more!